6d61726b760a/markv.id.au/curriculum_vitae.md

 I am an infrastructure architect for CoreLogic, the largest provider of property information, analytics and property-related risk management services in Australia and New Zealand.

-I'm passionate about transformational change and automation, and I enjoy implementing cloud technologies to solve business problems.
+I'm passionate about transformational change, and implementation of observability solutions to support business requirements at all levels.

 ## Employment Summary